 Identify and prioritize types of information and information sources beneficial to local officials from their perspectives, such as flooding resiliency, land use policies that promote sustainable development, community benefits from stormwater management, and cost-benefits of green canopy.

 Deliver the information in a manner that is collegial, clear, and relevant.
-Continue to improve and develop key messages (state or regionally determined) to build knowledge and capacity for local officials.

 Continuously evaluate communications from the perspective of the message intended versus the message as it was received.